donut-party/system/README.md

   [_]
   (ds/system :dev))

-(defmethod ds/named-system :test
+;; the :test system uses :dev as a base, then provides overrides (defmethod ds/named-system :test
   [_]
   (ds/system :dev
-    {[:db :connection :conf :uri] "jdbc:postgresql://localhost/todoexample_test?user=daniel&password="
-     [:db :migratus :conf :run?]  false
-     [:http :server]              ::disabled
+    {[:http :server] ::disabled}))

-     [:http :middleware :conf :security :anti-forgery] false}))
 ```

 Note that this system contains an `:env` group.
-Other components can configure
+Other components can reference
-values like ports or URLs by referencing values in the in the `:env` group.
-This
+values in the `:env` group for their configuration.
+The `[:http :server]`
-allows you to use useful libraries like aero to populate your system's
-configuration.
+component does this for its port.

 ## Advanced usage